Qix-/node-editor/README.md

-In the event a link is disconnected and a port/editor is either created or has its `name` changed thus that the four required attributes become collectively 'valid', then the link enters the connected state whereby the `connected` event is dispatched and a visual line is formed between the two referenced ports.
+In the event a link is disconnected and a port/editor is either created or has its `name` changed thus that the four required attributes become collectively 'valid', then the link enters the connected state whereby the `connect` event is dispatched and a visual line is formed between the two referenced ports.
 This also activates the `fromPort` and `toPort` properties, which hold live references to the connected `<node-port>` (`NodePortElement`) elements.